Security Policy

 • Internal service-to-service communication runs within a private VPC subnet, isolated from public internet access.

-• DNS is managed through AWS Route53 with DNSSEC support.
+• DNS is managed through AWS Route53.

 Container Security